nikhilkharat/numerous-carriage-9825/README.md

 # Overview of my work

 ## **ER Diagram**
-*Crime and Criminal has many to many relationship*
+*Crime Details and Criminal Details has many to many relationship*
 </br>
 *Criminal By Police Station as linking between Crime and Criminal*
 </br>